 Google Maps is still considered to be part of SEO, but it’s not organic SEO.
 If you look at the search engine results page, there are those little areas shaded in pink which has the first three listing or the paid ads and then usually below the paid ads is what’s considered to be the Google map section.

-Just doing regular appliance repair SEO is to get your appliance repair website to rank in the organic section which is below the map section.
+Just doing regular hvac business or appliance repair SEO is to get your heating and cooling company or appliance repair website to rank in the organic section which is below the map section.
 So if you’re only trying to get ranked in the organic section, you’re missing out on leads from the Google map section.

 So are you optimizing your website to also get listed in the Google Maps?